ivanceras/ivanceras.github.io/spongedown-editor/example.md

 # Spongedown

-[Spongedown](https://github.com/ivanceras/spongedown) is an extension of Github Flavored Markdown with more components added, maily [svgbob](https://github.com/ivanceras/svgbobrus/)
+[Spongedown](https://github.com/ivanceras/spongedown) is an extension of Github Flavored Markdown with more components added, mainly [svgbob](https://github.com/ivanceras/svgbobrus/)